Harshal-Bhagat-1/weather.github.io/README.md

 # weather.github.io
-<h3>Weather Application Website used to know Climate Change or
+Weather Application Website used to know Climate Change or
-  <br>What is the atmosphere today?</h3>
+  <br>What is the atmosphere today?